 Like most cancers, the treatment of colorectal cancer will be determined by the explicit location and degree of the disease.

-- Surgery– The most common treatment for colorectal cancer.
+- Colon Surgery– The most common treatment for colorectal cancer.
 It aims to remove the tumour, part of the healthy intestine and the nearby lymph nodes.
 After surgery for colorectal cancer, some patients may require chemotherapy to reduce the risk of cancer returning.

 Halcyon Radiotherapy System at Beacon Hospital enables: